logo

 The female Indian golden oriole lays about three to four eggs.

-The incubation period is around 16 to 17 days.
-It is done by both the male and female birds.
+The incubation period lasts around 16 to 17 days and is shared by both the male and female birds.

 The female Indian golden oriole lays about three to four eggs.